MatthewZito/socketeer/README.md

 Python's SocketServer TCPServer out-of-the-box can only handle a single request at any given time.
 If the dispatch service needs to talk to more than one task-runner, for example, using this default would mean synchronous, blocking I/O.

-In its stead, Socketeer uses a modified socket server that handles threading; a new process is spawned for each inbound connection.
+In its stead, Surveil uses a modified socket server that handles threading; a new process is spawned for each inbound connection.